Cheap Apple laptop deals

 128GB of storage is standard, so again the advice is to choose more if your budget can stretch to it.
 And you get 8GB of DDR3 memory, which can be upgraded to 16GB.

-But once you start adding on extras to this entry-level MacBook Pro, the cost naturally skyrockets, which then makes the next tier up seem all the more attractive, given how it will offer significantly better all round performance for media editing and give you more storage anyway.
+Bear in mind that once you start adding on extras to the entry-level MacBook Pro, the cost naturally skyrockets, which then makes the next tier up seem all the more attractive, given how it will offer significantly better all round performance for media editing and give you more storage anyway.
 We’d suggest that option if you can afford it - it’s simply better value if you’re after the best possible performance for your money.

 MacBook Pro (13-inch with Touch Bar 2018) deals